The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 3. Feria de Artesanos de Plaza Francia

-This weekend outdoor Buenos Aires market takes place on both Saturday and Sunday each week.
+Recoleta’s weekend outdoor Buenos Aires market takes place on both Saturday and Sunday each week and on government holidays.

-It’s located in the square in front of the famous Recoleta Cemetery.
+It’s located in the square in front of the famous Recoleta Cemetery, Plaza Intendente Alvear (not Plaza Francia like the name suggests, sorry).

 Painters set up in front of the cemetery, clothes are next with beautiful handmade pieces.
 There are leather goods, mate gourds and more.